Corporate Responsibility

 Corporate Citizenship Strategy

-Oroco is committed to creating policies offering long-term benefits for all of our stakeholders, the surrounding community at Santo Tomas, and the environment in which we operate.
+Oroco is committed to creating policies offering long-term benefits for all of our stakeholders, the surrounding community at Santo Tomás, and the environment in which we operate.
 Our day-to-day activities and obligations uphold this commitment and serve to create increased value for the company, advance the best interests of the local community, and maintain responsible stewardship of the land.
-The Santo Tomas project development plan considers exploration through to development while striving for sustainable economic advancement.
-With the fundamental respect for local values and culture, our Santo Tomas investment includes job creation, worthwhile community initiatives, infrastructure improvement and prioritization of local procurement.
+The Santo Tomás project development plan considers exploration through to development while striving for sustainable economic advancement.
+With the fundamental respect for local values and culture, our Santo Tomás investment includes job creation, worthwhile community initiatives, infrastructure improvement and prioritization of local procurement.

 At Oroco, responsible mining means creating long-term value for our stakeholders by strengthening environmental stewardship, and improving the quality of life in the communities where we operate.
-We recognize that a strong social license is fundamental to the success of the Santo Tomas Project.
+We recognize that a strong social license is fundamental to the success of the Santo Tomás Project.
 Our approach is built on mutual respect, transparency, and collaboration, ensuring that our development contributes, in a meaningful way, to both social and economic growth in the region.

 Our Commitment to Long-Term Value